JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8004 days**.

-And here is a just a random fact -  **In ancient Rome, lead poisoning was a prevalent disease amongst the wealthy because of their extensive use of lead.
-Many Roman women died because of lead poisoning caused by the use of make-up that contained lead**.
+And here is a just a random fact -  **Between 12%-15% of the population is left-handed**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)